gongpha/TF2-Jailreport-Remake/README.md

 # TF2 Jailreport Add-on
-Remake of old one that gone.
+The remake of the old one that disappeared several years ago . . .

-Reasons are available for customing in `configs/jailreport.cfg`

 This plugin required `morecolors.inc`.

-## Cvars
+## CVARS

 `jailreport_version` : Version of the plugin<br/>
 `jailreport_enabled` : Toggle a plugin (1 = Enable, 0 = Disable)<br/>
-`jailreport_delay` : Duration of delay time after vote job is done in second
+`jailreport_delay` : Duration of delay time after the vote job is done in second

-## Cmds
+## Commands

 `sm_jailreport` : Open Jailreport Menu

 ## Cmds (Admin)
 `sm_jailreport_cancel` : Cancel current vote<br/>
-`sm_jailreport_reset_delay` : Reset current delay timer
+`sm_jailreport_reset_delay` : Reset the current delay timer

+The reasons are available for customizing in `configs/jailreport.cfg`